 Helping students through private tutoring is something that is very important to me, because the confidence students acquire through mastering academic material is so rewarding to see.
 In addition to proof-reading and helping rewrite numerous papers for friends, roommates, and my younger brother, I have tutored students in Social Psychology.
-I graduated high school from Wichita Collegiate School, and I am currently pursuing my undergraduate degree in Psychology at the University of Kansas.
-I am also a member of the University Honors Program, as well as the LEAD program, an accelerated program designed to help students reach law school faster.
+I am currently pursuing my undergraduate degree in Psychology at the University of Kansas.
+I am also a member of the University Honors Program, and I will be attending Notre Dame Law School in the fall.
 I am currently tutoring all sections of the ACT.
-These are my favorite subjects to tutor, as I am not far removed from high school, and I understand the incredible impact a solid ACT score can have on the college process.
+These are my favorite subjects to tutor, as I am not very far removed from high school, but I have much experience helping clients reach their goals over the past three years.
+I understand the incredible impact a solid ACT score can have on the college process.

 My tutoring style is laid back and relies on much student involvement to attain the highest level of understanding for each student.
 Outside of school and tutoring, I love to sing, dance, rock climb, and knit, and I am an avid Boston Red Sox fan.